Best Shooting Glasses of 2023

 Clear

 These lenses are usually a standard option.
-Many do prefer a clear look because they are perfect for operating in low-light situations.
+Many prefer a clear lens because they are perfect for operating in low-light situations.
 They are also a good pick for group sessions or ranches where multiple individuals might be borrowing the same pair of eyewear.

 Yellow